ForgeRock/forgeops/README.ng.md

 and configuration (am/idm).
 However, now you must provide the environment you are building for.

-`forgeops-ng build -l stage --config-profile stage-cfg --push-to "my.registry.com/my-repo/stage" am`
+`forgeops-ng build --env-name stage --config-profile stage-cfg --push-to "my.registry.com/my-repo/stage" am`

 All of this still occurs in `/path/to/forgeops/docker`.